Najma Minhas |

 - Reducing Poverty– this is the root cause of malnutrition since it limits access to nutritious foods and quality healthcare for the poor.

 - Show political commitment – to systematically address malnutrition and invest in nutrition interventions.
 This should be combined with clear focused and practical strategies to combat high levels of child malnutrition.
 With the 18th amendment, health has been devolved down to the provinces creating stakeholder coordination issues which combined with a general lack of importance given to nutrition from policymakers.
 Clear nutrition policy and national nutritional strategic plans need to be set up for addressing malnutrition in vulnerable groups.
-The government of Pakistan has worked in collaboration with international agencies and NGOs and implemented initiatives in sporadic fashion which overall have had little impact on indicators.
+The government of Pakistan has worked in collaboration with international agencies and NGOs and implemented initiatives in a sporadic fashion which overall have had little impact on indicators.